Mineral Resources On-Line Spatial Data

-- Flight-line databases and derived grids from aeroradiometric surveys across the US carried out during the 1970s
+Terrestrial radioactivity and gamma-ray exposure in the United States and Canada Flight-line databases and derived grids from aeroradiometric surveys across the US carried out during the 1970s

-- Measurements indicating abundance of radioactive elements in near-surface rocks.
+Aerial gamma-ray surveys in Alaska Measurements indicating abundance of radioactive elements in near-surface rocks.
 Grids and flight-line data from surveys flown 1976-1980.

-- Five geospatial grids from the NURE surveys, showing potassium, uranium, and thorium concentration, residual magnetic field, and digital elevation.
+Gamma-ray, magnetic, and topographic data for parts of the Colorado Front Range Five geospatial grids from the NURE surveys, showing potassium, uranium, and thorium concentration, residual magnetic field, and digital elevation.

 Aeromagnetic and aeroradiometric data for the conterminous United States and Alaska from the National Uranium Resource Evaluation (NURE) program of the U.S. Department of Energy Aeroradiometric and aeromagnetic flight-line data from surveys flown at 400 feet with line spacing from 3 to 6 miles from 1974 through 1981.

 Radon in soils of parts of Cameron, Hidalgo, and Willacy Counties, Texas Analysis of soil samples in the Texas borderland area

 Solid-phase data from cores at the proposed Dewey Burdock uranium in-situ recovery mine, near Edgemont, South Dakota Geochemical and mineralogical analysis of uranium-bearing sandstone in order to help understand mineral deposits of this type.